rbisdorff/Digraph3/docSphinx/tutorial.rst

 >>> print('Transitivity degree: %.3f' % (ogd.transitivityDegree))
 Transitivity degree: 1.000

+The :code:`PartiallyDetermined=True` flag (see Line 1 and 5) is required here in order to orient *only* the actual edges of the graphs.
+Relations between vertices not linked by an edge will be put to the *indeterminate* characteristic value 0.
+This will allow us to compute later on convenient disjunctive digraph fusions.

-As both orientations are transitive indeed, we may conclude that the given random graph is actally a permutation graph instance.
-However, we still need to find its corresponding permutation.
+As both orientations are transitive indeed (see Line 3 and 7), we may conclude that the given random graph is actally a permutation graph instance.
+However, we still need to find now its corresponding permutation.
 We therefore implement a recipee given by Martin Golombic [Gol-2004]_ p.159.

-We will first **fuse** both *og* and *ogdual* orientations above with an **epistemic disjunction** (see the :py:func:`digraphsTools.omax` operator, hence, the needed partially determined orientations above).
+We will first **fuse** both *og* and *ogdual* orientations above with an **epistemic disjunction** (see the :py:func:`digraphsTools.omax` operator), hence, the partially determined orientations requested above.

 >>> from digraphs import FusionDigraph
 >>> f1gd = FusionDigraph(og,ogdual,operator='o-max')